 250 milliliters (about a cup) Bols Triple Sec

 ½ gallon fresh-squeezed grapefruit juice, available at Whole Foods

-2 cups fresh-squeezed lemon juice (if using store-bought, make sure it’s real juice, not concentrate)
+2 cups fresh-squeezed lemon juice (if using store-bought, make sure it’s real juice,

 2 cups pink peppercorn syrup

 Mix all of the punch ingredients in a large bowl and stir well.
 Garnish with lemon

 wheels.
 Best served in Mason jars over ice.